tock/tock/doc/Lifetimes.md

 Values in the Tock kernel can be allocated in three ways:

-  1. **Static allocation** Statically allocated values are never deallocated.
+  1. **Static allocation**.
+Statically allocated values are never deallocated.
      These values are represented as Rust "borrows" with a `'static` lifetime.

-  2. **Stack allocation** Stack allocated values have a lexically bound lifetime.
+  2. **Stack allocation**.
+Stack allocated values have a lexically bound lifetime.
 That is, we know by looking at the source code when they will be deallocated.
 When you create a reference to such a value, the Rust type system ensures that reference is never used after the value is deallocated by assigning a "lifetime" to the reference.

-  3. **Grant values** Values allocated from a process's grant region have a runtime-dependent lifetime.
+  3. **Grant values**.
+Values allocated from a process's grant region have a runtime-dependent lifetime.
 For example, when they are deallocated depends on whether the processes crashes.
 Since we can't represent runtime-dependent lifetimes in Rust's type-system, references to grant